 Some uncertainty exists as to the Group's tenure at Crater Mountain.
 In accordance with AASB 6 Exploration for and Evaluation of Mineral Resources an indication of impairment may exist if the right to explore in the specific area has expired during the period and is not expected to be renewed.
-The Group has been engaged in discussions with the Papua New Guinea Government and has made a renewal licence submission for EL 1115 and ML 510.
-To date, the Group has received no formal correspondence or notification from the Government of Papua New Guinea.
+The Group has been engaged in discussions with the Papua New Guinea Government regarding submissions for license renewals EL 1115 and ML 510.
+Historically, the Group has received no formal correspondence or notification from the Government of Papua New Guinea.
 As a result of this uncertainty, the Directors resolved in previous years to fully impair \$7,383,934 expenditure capitalised in relation to the Crater Mountain exploration and evaluation asset until such time that the licences are officially renewed by the Papua New Guinea Government.
+During the year ended 30 June 2024, ML 510 renewal has been granted, however, the Company notes it is not technically feasible to operate ML 510 until such time the Papua New Guinea government grants EL 1115.

-The balance of exploration and evaluation at 30 June 2023 included \$nil (2022: \$nil) in relation to these exploration licences held in Papua New Guinea.
+The balance of exploration and evaluation at 30 June 2024 included \$nil (2023: \$nil) in relation to these exploration licences held in Papua New Guinea.